Probing new physics with polarized $\tau$ and $\Lambda_c$ in quasielastic $\nu_{\tau}\!+\!n\!\to\! \tau^-\!+\!\Lambda_c$ scattering process: Numerical Results and Discussions

 We now move on to the NP scenarios.
 From the four figures on the top panel in Fig.~\ref{fig:leptonpolarization}, we observe that contributions to the average polarization $\langle P^{l}_{a}\rangle$ from the SM and the WC $g^L_{V}$ are indistinguishable, because they share the same effective operator $\mathcal{O}_V^L$ (see Eq.~\eqref{eq:Leff}).
-For the WC $g^R_{V}$, on the other hand, large deviations of $\langle P^{l}_{L,P}\rangle$ from their SM predictions are highly possible due to the sizable allowed parameter space of $g^R_{V}$; interestingly enough, $\langle P^{l}_T\rangle$ still remains zero in this case.
+For the WC $g^R_{V}$, on the other hand, large deviations of $\langle P^{l}_{L,P}\rangle$ from their SM predictions are possible due to the sizable allowed parameter space of $g^R_{V}$, while $\langle P^{l}_T\rangle$ still remains zero in this case due to the same reason as in the SM.
 Similar to the case of total cross section, possible deviations of all $\langle P^{l}_a\rangle$ from their SM predictions are relatively small for the WCs $g^L_{S}$, $g^R_{S}$, and $g^L_{T}$ due to the stringent constraints on them from the current data, as shown in Fig.~\ref{fig:constraints}.